hydroxideee/miro.py/README.md

 # miro.py
-A python wrapper for miro.com's API
+A python wrapper for miro.com's REST API